Castle Veterinary Clinic terms & conditions

-An emergency service is available for genuine emergencies outside of office hours.
+Emergency service is available for genuine emergencies outside of office hours.
 We operate an answer machine service that sends a text message and phone call to the on-call vet once you have left a message.

-Information on initial costs for the out of hours emergency service can be obtained from the veterinary surgeon on call or during the daytime in office hours.
-Whether attendance away from the practice premises is essential or not, is the decision of the duty vet taking into account the needs of the animal and relevant health and safety issues.
-We would recommend all out of hours emergencies attend our Poundbury branch as this is equipped to deal with all medical & surgical emergencies that may arise.
+Information on initial costs for the out-of-hours emergency service can be obtained from the veterinary surgeon on call or during the daytime in office hours.
+Whether attendance away from the practice premises is essential or not, is the decision of the duty vet, taking into account the needs of the animal and relevant health and safety issues.
+We would recommend all out-of-hours emergencies attend our Poundbury branch as this is equipped to deal with all medical & surgical emergencies that may arise.

 We will not disclose and information about a client or animal to any third party without either expressed or implied permission.

 All fees, consumables and drug charges are subject to VAT at the current rate.
 Fees are set based on time and skill level required to perform a task with drugs, materials and consumables charged in addition.

 Full payment is required at the time of consultation or operation, for pets admitted for investigation, hospitalisation or prolonged treatment payment will be required at the time of discharge.

 To assist clients wishing to spread out payments, the practice accepts all major debit & credit cards (with the exception of American Express) without surcharge.